Balochistan Govt To Plant 0.3 Mln Trees During Spring - UrduPoint

 Balochistan Govt To Plant 0.3 Mln Trees During Spring

-Secretary Forests Abdul Wali Kakar, on Tuesday, while talking to APP, said that the plantation campaign would be started in Balochistan from February 15, while around 0.3 million trees would be planted across the province in the spring plantation drive.
+Talking to APP, an official of Balochistan government said that the plantation campaign would be started in Balochistan from February 15, while around 0.3 million trees would be planted across the province in the spring plantation drive.

 The provincial forest department would distribute saplings among the dwellers and cultivate plants itself in the spring to achieve its target, he added.